austinvach/mrquiz/README.md

-# mrquiz
+# Mr. Quiz - Electronic Learning Game
-Mr. Quiz - Electronic Learning Game
+Like the GeoSafari, but better :)